Sailor Mars: Special powers and items

 Sailor Mars has the power to create and control fire.
 Her named powers are somewhat inconsistent across the various series—in the first arc of the manga, she says "Evil spirits, begone!" the same phrase she uses as a civilian while using an ofuda, for her fire attacks.
 In the anime, she shoots a fireball from her index fingers and shouts the words "Fire Soul" and in the live-action series she shouts "Youma Taisan" ("Monster, begone").
-This basic power is improved to "Fire Soul Bird" in the second arc of the anime only; the manga and Sailor Moon Crystal anime also have her develop an animal-based attack, "Mars Snake Fire," but it does not appear until the third story arc and third season respectively.
+This basic power is improved to "Fire Soul Bird" in the second arc of the anime only; the manga and Sailor Moon Crystal also have her develop an animal-based attack, "Mars Snake Fire," but it does not appear until the third story arc.
 Her first attack to be the same across all versions is "Burning Mandala," which incorporates Buddhist symbolism in the fiery rings Sailor Mars summons.
 She is not immune to her own powers, as she is able to use them for a suicide move in the anime.

-Sailor Mars' final and greatest power comes in the fourth story arc, when she takes on her second Soldier form (Super Sailor Mars in the anime).
+Sailor Mars' final and greatest power comes in the fourth story arc, when she takes on her second Sailor Guardian form (Super Sailor Mars in the anime).
 At this point in the series, she acquires a special weapon, the Mars Arrow, and with it "Mars Flame Sniper," which is her primary attack for the duration of the series.
 In the manga, the Mars Crystal and Mars Arrow are among her most significant mystical possessions.
 The former is her Sailor Crystal and the source of all of her power.
 The latter is associated with her skill as an archer, and although she does not receive a physical bow, she recalls some advice given to her by Michiru Kaioh—"[If] you think you're being taken advantage of by the enemies, stretch a line taut in your soul.
 Then, with your whole body and spirit, shoot the arrow of your finishing blow!"

 In the live-action series, she is given a tambourine-like weapon, called the Sailor Star Tambo, by Artemis.
-During the final battle, her Tambo transforms into a dagger, which she uses alongside Venus's similar dagger.
+During the final battle, her Tambo transforms into a dagger, which she uses alongside Sailor Venus's similar dagger.
 In the "Special Act", Venus wields both weapons.